simonangel-fong/Note_Tech/Operating_System/linux/network/nmap/nmap.md

 - `nping`
   - an advanced network packet generation and testing tool
+  - allows users to generate network packets of a wide range of protocols, letting them tune virtually any field of the protocol headers.
+  - Require root privilege.

 | CMD                                  | DESC                               |
 | ------------------------------------ | ---------------------------------- |